-Secure E-mail Attachments - Pepperdine provides a secure e-mail attachments server for the internal and external transmission of RESTRICTED information and large files.
-This system is SUPPORTED by Information Technology and is certified for use in controlling restricted information now.
+Secure Attachments - Pepperdine provides a secure attachments service for the internal and external transmission of restricted information and large files.
+This system is supported by Information Technology and is certified for use in controlling restricted information

-Secure Document Imaging - Pepperdine provides the Nolij document management system.
-This SUPPORTED system allows departments to securely store, index, and review images of paper documents.
-It is certified as a central administrative database and is available for use in controlling restricted information now.
+Secure Document Imaging - Pepperdine provides the Etrieve document management system.
+This supported system allows departments to securely store, index, and review electronic forms, digital documents, and images of paper documents.
+It is certified as a central administrative database and is available for use in controlling restricted information.

 PGP Whole Disk Encryption - is a software product that encrypts ALL the information on your personal computer hard drive.
 This protects the University from disclosure requirements when your computer is lost or stolen, provided you have followed our passphrase policy.
-This product will be SUPPORTED by Information Technology; your department will submit purchase paperwork in April; and the product will be installed on your systems by Information Technology personnel to insure that installation, backup, and passphrase requirements are met.
+This product is supported by Information Technology and is installed on your systems by Information Technology personnel to ensure that installation, backup, and passphrase requirements are met.

 Password Managers - are securely encrypted storage for those with a need to remember lots and lots of passwords.
 Password managers can also generate strong passwords.
-They have other useful features such as categories, automatic locking of the password database, copy to clipboard on double-click and clear clipboard automatically after a set time, among others.
-This technology is recommended by ISO, but supported by the end user/vendor.
-Learn more about end user support and and the recommended software choices on the password manager page.
+They have other useful features such as categories, automatic locking of the password database, copy to clipboard on double-click, and clear clipboard automatically after a set time, among others.
+This technology is recommended by ISO, but supported by the end-user or vendor.
+Learn more about end-user support and the recommended software choices on the password manager page.